This topic describes how to create a user-created Oracle data source.

 Allows you to upload files.

-After the connection passes the test, click OK to add the data source.
+If the test is successful, click OK to add the data source.

 Next steps

-After you create the data source, you can create datasets and analyze data.
+After you create the data source, you can create a dataset and analyze your data.

-To add data tables from your Oracle database or create datasets with custom SQL in Quick BI, see Create a dataset.
+To add tables or custom SQL queries from your Oracle database to Quick BI, see Create a dataset.

 To add visual charts and analyze data, see Create a dashboard and Overview of visual charts.

-To perform a drill-down for in-depth data analysis, see Step 3: Configure and display drill-down data.
+To perform a drill-down for in-depth analysis, see Step 3: Configure and display drill-down data.